friedev/genericrawl/README.md

 - `t`: While in the inventory, throw the currently selected item.
 - `;`: Navigate to a tile to see its contents and pan the view.

-#### Left-Hand
+#### Left-hand

-If you don't have a number pad, aren't experienced with VI, or want to use the mouse more, this control scheme is for you.
+Recommended if you don't have a number pad, aren't experienced with vi, or want to use the mouse more.

 ```
 Q W E
- \ | /
+ \|/
-A--S--D
+A-S-D
- / | \
+ /|\
 Z X C
 ```

 - `tab`: Open inventory.